NakoTurtle/StarNote-Unofficial-Wiki/docs/tools.md

 ---
 !!! question "Remember"
-    Most of these features will only work while using an active stylus.
+    Some of these features will only work properly when using an active stylus.

 ##  Core Pen Types
 StarNote uses a "Pen Box" system allowing for **16 custom presets**.
 Tap any tool in the toolbar twice to access its specific configuration menu.